jasonacollins/jasoncollinsblog/posts/DRAFT-best-books-i-read-in-2022.md

 author: "Jason Collins"
 date: 2023-01-XX 09:00:00+00:00
 draft: true
 aliases:
   - /best-books-i-read-in-2022
 ---
 The best books I <em>read</em> in 2022 - generally released in other years - were:

 - .

-It's a short list.
-There just wasn't much I was inspired by this year.
-Maybe I'm getting old and grumpy.
-Perhaps my book selection was not great.
-What I pick up next is too often dictated by mood rather than a plan.

 Below is the full list of books that I read in 2022 (starred if I have read before).
 The volume of my reading of books cover-to-cover continues to fall year-on-year, with XX total (XX non-fiction, XX fiction).
 I have read to the kids (48 of them!).